Examines the concept of freedom of speech and banning users in chat rooms resulting in arguments and ISP disconnections.

 Laughably it seems as though most people approve of free speech, but only when they approve of the content of that speech.
 As soon as the speech turns to political views they dislike or sexual material that offends them, the principle of freedom of speech disappears!

-Acronyms, Abbreviations, and Chat Shortcuts - Shortcut list of some of the common acronyms and abbreviations used in chat rooms, SMS messages on cell phones, and instant messengers such as Yahoo and MSN.
-Handy for people with disabilities, slower typers, and teenagers.
+Shortcut list of some of the common acronyms and abbreviations used in chat rooms, SMS messages on cell phones, and instant messengers such as Yahoo and MSN.
+Handy for people with disabilities, slower typers, and teenagers - See our Text Shortcuts for Chat rooms Messenger Programs and SMS Texting list.